 Method 1: Through Command Prompt

-Type “ipconfig /all” (without double quotes) and Press Enter Key.
+Step 3 – Type ipconfig /all and Press Enter Key.

 You can check for DNS Servers which are connected to your computer.
 They will have an IPv4 or IPv6 address depending upon the connection given by your Internet Service Provider (ISP).